Research training

 Starting a research project

 For every research project, an agreement must be created on this website.
-This agreement can only be initiated and submitted by the supervisor (not by the student), after the supervisor has logged in.
+This agreement can only be initiated and submitted by the supervisor and their MOA (not by the student), after the supervisor has logged in.
 Usually this agreement is made during a meeting between a student and supervisor.

 After the agreement is submitted by the supervisor, the student should log into the master's website, where they will find this agreement on their user page.
 They can digitally approve this agreement before the project is started.